 An IP address, or Internet Protocol address, is used by every single computer connecting to the mainstream internet in the modern world.
 Virtually every web server and computers connect to other computers and servers on the internet through the standard TCP/IP model, which is effectively the protocols - or “rules” - for sending information - or “data” - between devices.

 TCP essentially means the connection route that transports this data.
-On the other hand, IP is the Internet Protocol and is a set of rules and scripts that a client and server use to communicate, pass and fulfil HTTP requests.
+On the other hand, IP is the Internet Protocol, a set of rules and scripts that a client and server use to communicate, pass and fulfil HTTP requests.

 Therefore, an IP address is the unique, numerical address for any individual computer or server that connects to the internet - or rather, links to other computers on a network - and wants to transport data between them!

 The address gives a value that tells the server precisely who the client is and where they are from.
-Unlike a MAC address, it won’t tell you exactly what device is being used, but it can identify devices and establish connections between computers.
-These addresses have been used since the 70’s and are now a staple.
+Unlike a MAC address, it won’t tell you exactly what device is used, but it can identify and establish connections between computers.
+These addresses have been used since the 70s and are now a staple.

-Regarding websites, IP addresses identify the server that a client will send a request to when it wants to see your webpage.
-For example, suppose your customer wants to see your homepage with all your eCommerce products on it.
-In that case, it’ll send a request over to the Internet Protocol address associated with the website’s domain.
+Regarding websites, IP addresses identify the server to which a client will send a request when it wants to see your webpage.
+For example, suppose your customer wants to see your homepage with all your eCommerce products.
+In that case, it’ll send a request to the Internet Protocol address associated with the website’s domain.

 The client and server’s IP address is used to create a pathway and “handshake” that allows the two to exchange data.
 The server sends the data to the client, and the client displays the webpage for your customer!

 Actually, you likely have a shared IP address if you have already purchased hosting for your website.
-Any major hosting provider will host your website on a server with the same Internet Protocol address as many, many other websites all at the same time.
+Any major hosting provider will host your website on a server with the same Internet Protocol address as many other websites, all simultaneously.

-This is basically the standard, but for business websites and large sites, such as social networks or SaaS, to give two examples, it may not be ideal for sharing an IP address with other websites!
+This is basically the standard, but for business websites and large sites, such as social networks or SaaS, to give two examples, it may not be ideal to share an IP address with other websites!

 This is where the term “dedicated Internet Protocol address” comes in.
-As the name suggests, this is an IP address that only your website(s) and domains are connected to.
+As the name suggests, this is an IP address to which only your website(s) and domains are connected.
 This proves that there is a difference between a dedicated IP and a shared IP address.